npcloud/npcloud-algorithms/README.md

 ## TSPContract

 TSPContract asks for optimization result of Travel Salesman Problem.
-See
+See TspContract for details.